 There are many alternative tied agreements available at the moment, giving the impression of a prosperous future potential for the operator.
 Few agreements actually offer anything different in the form of improved prospects of lessee profitability.

 Notoriously, pub companies seek to offer the impression of a higher than previously achieved potential turnover – check out any of their websites offering new leases.
 Some, but not all, provide historic barrelage data.
 If they don’t, you should ask for it in writing for the pub under consideration and any others in the locality.
 Be aware of estimated ‘future potential’ barrelage sales and target incentives.
 Usually, pub companies use 10-20% higher than the previous operators’ trading performance.
-A prospective lessee should consider that since 2007, the nation has seen around 25% drop in barrelage sales.
+A prospective lessee should consider that since 2007, the nation has seen around a 25% drop in barrelage sales.

-Optimistic estimates of barrelage sales are often little more than a sales pitch to entrap the unwary new comers.
+Optimistic estimates of barrelage sales are often little more than a sales pitch to entrap the unwary newcomers.
 Confirm EVERYTHING in writing.

 Operating costs are then subtracted from the GP.
 Again, any sensible prospective operator would have an accountant to assist in the preparation of a business plan.
 Indeed, many pub companies and brewers require proof that the operator has taken appropriate advice before signing the agreement.
-With the benefit of an accountants’ knowledge and experience in trade related properties, a good estimate of the likely operating costs should be established.
+With the benefit of an accountant’s knowledge and experience in trade-related properties, a good estimate of the likely operating costs should be established.

 Previous accounts and industry benchmarking information will help in the formulation of likely costs.
 According to the Association of Licensed Multiple Operators (ALMR), benchmarking taken across multiple and single operators, shows the average overhead costs for a pub amounts to around 40%.
 For pubs with food and accommodation, this would be expected to be higher.
-And for small single bar operations, with relatively low turnover, a lesser average.
+And for small single-bar operations, with relatively low turnover, a lesser average.

 The resultant is a ‘net profit before rent’ or ‘divisible balance’ which is the amount to be shared between the lessor and lessee.
-A rule of thumb is often used, but by no means is mandatory, a 50:50 split.
-In certain circumstances this split will vary.
-If the divisible balance is below about £60,000 then it could be argued the lessee would take a higher proportion of the figure, case law (Brooker v Unique) demonstrates just such an occurrence, the split being around 35:65 in the lessees favour.
+A rule of thumb is often used, but by no means is mandatory a 50:50 split.
+In certain circumstances, this split will vary.
+If the divisible balance is below about £60,000 then it could be argued the lessee would take a higher proportion of the figure, case law (Brooker v Unique) demonstrates just such an occurrence, the split being around 35:65 in the lessee’s favour.
 The lessee received c.£32,000 and the rent was c.£18,000.
 Pubcos have a great deal of resistance to the influence of this judgement.

 You may hear of another assumption; that the tied operator will be no worse off than if they were free of tie.
 This principle works on the basis that the tie itself was only permitted under European and domestic competition laws, on the grounds that the disadvantage of being tied (primarily higher product prices) is countervailed by benefits.
-These benefits are claimed to be a combination of the unique services offered by the companies operating the tied model, and a lower rent.
+These benefits are claimed to be a combination of the unique services offered by the companies operating the tied model and lower rent.